Your challenge this week is to take steps toward decluttering and organizing closet space for your kids' clothes and possessions.

 We're working on our homes slowly, one area at a time, so don't get too distracted from your task this week of organizing closet space for your kids.
 However, I want you to know we're working on our children's rooms for a couple more weeks to come so you don't think you have to tackle everything this week.

-Next week we'll move on to organizing the kids' bedroom(s), and focus the week after that specifically on how to organize toys and games.
+Next week we'll move on to organizing the kids' bedroom(s).
 That means you don't have to focus on anything else this week but closets.
 We'll get to the other stuff later on.